 What are normal results for the PSA test?

-The “normal” PSA serum concentration ranges between 1.0 and 4.0 ng/mL.
-However, since the prostate gland generally increases in size and produces more PSA with increasing age, it is normal to have lower levels in young men and higher levels in older men.
+The normal PSA serum concentration ranges between 1.0 and 4.0 ng/mL.
+The prostate gland generally increases in size and produces more PSA with increasing age, so it is normal to have lower levels in young men and higher levels in older men.
 The PSA level also depends on ethnicity and family history of prostate cancer.
 Other than the single reading, the changes in PSA numbers on an annual basis (also referred to as PSA-velocity) also play a role in decision making about the PSA marker.
 The normal increase of less than 0.75 ng/mL is used to help determine whether levels may be suggestive of disease and to counsel men on management.
-As such, a man under 50 to 59 years of age with an increase in PSA levels from 0.5 ng/mL to 2.5 ng/mL may cause greater concern despite the “normal” value at that time.
+As such, a man 50 to 59 years of age with an increase in PSA levels from 0.5 ng/mL to 2.5 ng/mL may have prostate cancer despite the normal value at that time.

 Get the latest treatment options.